lisakoller/discord-date-selection-app/README.md

 # Discord-Date-Selection-Bot

 Just my first try making a bot for Discord.
-It's intended for me and a bunch of friends, therefore the text in the embeds is currently only available in German.
-The slashcommands themselves as well as all instructions are in English too.
+You can roll a dice, let fate choose one of your provided options, set reminders at a specific date and time and create a poll to let people vote for your next day to meet.
+The bot now fully supports both German and English.

 ## Usable commands